Z80-Retro/Z80-Retro-Manual/Z80-RETRO-ORG-AND-GIT.md

 - _Video Link: [Git For Ages 4 and Up](https://www.youtube.com/watch?v=1ffBJ4sVUb4)_

-## Collaboration Using the Fork / Pull Reuqest Workflow
+## Collaboration Using the Fork / Pull Request Workflow

 We use the Fork model for dealing with pull requests.
 The basic flow is:

-1. Fork the repository into your own Github account. (you only need to do this once)
+1. Fork the repository into your own GitHub account. (you only need to do this once)
 2. Clone your fork of the repository on to your workstation.
 3. Create a branch.